 Transient Condition: Transient condition refers to the start-up or shutdown condition in which one piece of equipment may get heated up faster and the other one gets heated slower.
 Due to this the expansion of one piece of equipment that in normal operation will get nullified, may not get nullified, and exert a thermal load on supports.

 The standby condition is also similar.
 If there are two pumps, one being standby and both connected in parallel (as shown), the design and operating temperature of both connections will be the same.
-But the expansion of two parallel legs will not be nullified because at a time only one leg will be hot and another being cold.
+But the expansion of two parallel legs will not be nullified because at a time only one leg will be hot, and the other will be cold.

 Piping Supports for ‘Noise Control’